mr-gooley/Flash-Sender-USDT/README.md

 ## 🚀 Flashing Tool

 A powerful and user-friendly desktop application compiled as a `.exe` for interacting with the Ethereum blockchain.
-This tool allows users to send ERC-20 token transactions (USDT, USDC, DAI) with customizable gas settings and provides real-time wallet balance monitoring.
+This tool allows users to send ERC-20 token transactions (USDT, USDC) with customizable gas settings and provides real-time wallet balance monitoring.
 Designed for educational purposes only use responsibly! ⚠️

 ![Flash tool](https://github.com/user-attachments/assets/c099fa7f-3bf3-4bb3-9202-24c0bdaf2264)